BusinessClassTravel.us, Concierge Business Class travel

 Is Norse Atlantic Premium considered Business Class?

-No — Norse Atlantic Premium is technically premium economy, not Business Class.
-It is a recliner-style seat (not lie-flat), in a 2-3-2 configuration, with extra legroom and better food than economy.
-Norse Atlantic does NOT operate a Business Class cabin.
-Travelers expecting a lie-flat bed are sometimes disappointed; travelers expecting a step up from economy at half the Business Class price are usually happy.
+Norse Atlantic Premium is a premium economy cabin, not Business Class.
+It is a recliner-style seat (not lie-flat), in a 2-3-2 configuration, with extra legroom and a hot meal service.
+Norse Atlantic does not market or operate a Business Class cabin.
+The Premium product is best understood as an upgraded premium economy at premium-economy pricing, which is exactly what most Norse Premium passengers are happy with once they know what to expect.

 How does Norse Atlantic Premium compare to JetBlue Mint or La Compagnie?